NHSDigital/software-engineering-quality-framework/metrics.md

 These hard figures help us to measure the effect of improvement work over time, and should be tracked on a monthly basis.

 Also, these metrics are intended to be considered as part of [engineering reviews](review.md).
+They will also be used on Engineering Quality dashboards for teams to track their progress with improvements in line with the engineering reviews.

 ## Essential metrics: